GISMentors/isprs-summer-school-2016/lesson5/wms.rst

 ------------------

 .. figure:: images/deploying.png
+   :class: middle

    Deploying of the project

 Load Published WMS service to QGIS
 ----------------------------------

-.. note:: It's is wort to start new fresh empty QGIS project for this step for
+.. note:: It's worth to start a new empty QGIS project for this step
-        not getting confused with the layers you may have in the layerswitcher
+        to avoid confusion by all the layers you may have in the layer switcher.

 #.
 In QGIS, you can now add new WMS server

     .. figure:: images/13_wms_client.png

-     Add new `WMS layer - New server` with URL http://gislab:91/cgi-bin/qgis_mapserv.fcgi?map=cepicky/ISPRS_summerschool_ospublication.qgs
+     Add new `WMS layer - New server` with URL http://gislab:91/cgi-bin/qgis_mapserv.fcgi?map=cepicky/ISPRS_summerschool_ospublication.qgs.
+The rest of parameters leave untouched.

-     And leave the rest

 #. `Connect` to the server and select some layer, choose `PNG` image format,
    create name

     .. figure:: images/14_wms_addlayer.png

 #.
-You now may have new raster layer, published from our WMS server
+Now you may have to see a new raster layer, published from our WMS
+   server

    .. figure:: images/deploying.png
+      :class: middle